guzmangustavo/StockMarket-Bot/README.md

 ### Disclaimer

 StockMarketAr is a software developed with a educational purpose.
-It wasn't designed to support real financial desicion making.
-So it shouldn't be used this way.

 Official stock markets are the main source about stock prices.